desjarlais/netmailsender/README.md

 netmailsender
 =============

 NetMail Sender is a tool to help test the System.Net.Mail API.
-It is basically an email sender and it contains most of the options available in the System.Net.Mail API.
+It is basically an email sender and there are two goals I have for this tool.

+1. To provide a way to test sending mail using the System.Net.Mail API for troubleshooting purposes.
+2. To provide sample code as an example of how you can possibly make use of the API.

-features include:
+Features include:

 •	Send email
 •	Add custom header(s)